krusynth/digitalpolicy/README.md

 * `linkpkg` will copy the needed assets from `node_modules` into the public `assets` folder - but again, you should not need to do this step unless you're updating/adding a node package or something.

 (I will admit I have yet to find a decent way of including node packages into GitHub pages sites.
 Here, I've only included the ones _needed_ to compile the SCSS, while the Javascripts are all static copies in the assets folder.
 I'm open to suggestions here!)

+### Content

+We try to strike a balance between creating individual pages for topics and consolidating topics to reduce sprawl.
+For instance, individual laws only have separate pages if those laws are complicated or span across multiple concerns, such as @FITARA.
+In other cases, we simply refer directly to the laws in the relevant sections.
+Laws not related to technology generally won't have their own page unless they are special in some way.

+Pages with `toc: true` in the front matter will automatically create a table of contents at the top of the page when combined with `layout: law` or `layout: document` **only**.
+This is useful for very long pages.

+Browsing through the source, you will find stub pages for content that we have not yet completed.
+Feel free to add to these as well!

+### Acronyms & Icons

+To reduce duplicative references, this website uses a series of data files that provide tagged acronyms that are replaced wherever they appear on the site.
+For instance, using `@FITARA` will expand the first reference on a given page to `The Federal Information Technology Acquisition Reform Act (FITARA)` with a link to the `/aws/fitara/` page.
+Subsequential refernces to `@FITARA` will retain the acronym and still provide a link.
+Acronyms without links simply use the `<abbr>` tag to provide hover-state titles that expand the definition after the first reference on a page.

+Additionally, there are a handful of special icons (we call them "glyphs") that can be used, including @SOAPBOX and @WARNING for a megaphone or caution sign respectively.

+The `_data` directory contains all of these files.
+For instance, the [blob/ghpages/_data/acronyms/laws.yml](blob/ghpages/_data/acronyms/laws.yml) file lists commonly referenced laws and policies.
+These files are processed on page content via the processing directives found in `_includes/filters`.
+This uses standard Jekyll/Liquid tags, no plugins needed!

+Since these terms are replaced in the order they are listed in the data files, to avoid conflicts **longer terms should be put before shorter terms**; for instance `DOEd` should be listed before `DOE` to avoid replacing the latter _first_ with the wrong term.

+If you're adding new acronyms you typically need to restart jekyll between edits, as these are processed when the site is rebuilt.